Some cool stuff happened this week. Well at least I think it was cool.

 Back to Friday:

 After work, I started putting the meat in my upcoming session, Math Mistakes and Error Analysis: Diamonds in the Rough.
-Although I will be showcasing a couple ways I’ve had success with error analysis with students, I love that I’ll be showcasing some awesome work and contributions from:
+Although I will be showcasing a couple ways I’ve had success with error analysis with students, I love that I’ll be showcasing some awesome work and contributions from:- my fellows

 ReplyDelete